-(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on President Trump’s executive order undermining the Affordable Care Act:
+(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on the airstrikes against assets of Syrian President Bashar al-Assad:

-(Concord, NH) – Congresswoman Annie Kuster (NH-02) released the following statement on the decision by Congresswoman Carol Shea-Porter (NH-01) to not seek reelection:
+(Concord, NH) – Congresswoman Annie Kuster (NH-02), released the following statement condemning the chemical weapons attack on civilians in Syria:

 In The News